Female athletes get a trio of wins in equality fight

 It followed the U.S. national hockey team’s deal with USA Hockey after players threatened to boycott the women’s world championships over wages.

-The quest for better pay and conditions even extended across the Atlantic to Ireland, where the women’s national soccer team there threatened to sit out of an exhibition match this weekend.
+The quest for better pay and conditions even extended across the Atlantic to Ireland, where the women’s national soccer team there threatened to sit out of an exhibition match this week.

 Most Read Stories